Save to My DOJO

 As you can tell, the discussion leads to the fact that Microsoft Teams is a platform into which other applications can integrate.
 These integrations exponentially expand the capabilities and functionality of what each application can do individually.
 Microsoft Teams often becomes the “hub” of communication, collaboration, file sharing, calendaring, and other capabilities.
 So, it becomes a great application that can centralize and connect other disaggregate cloud services and solutions an organization may use.

 Microsoft Teams integrations are handled by “apps” available within Microsoft Teams.
 Teams can easily be extended with additional functionality with the various apps available for Teams, like cloud SaaS marketplace applications that extend functionality.

 Let’s discuss a few creative ways to integrate Teams into your organization by exploring application integrations with Teams that can significantly benefit your organization.
 We’re going to look at the following integrations with Microsoft Teams:

 With Power BI, Microsoft dispels the thought that organizations can make critical business decisions without the data to support those decisions.
 Instead, power BI is all about raw data and presenting the data in a way that enables data modeling, visualization, and reporting with customized key performance indicators (KPIs) tailored for your business use cases.
 These capabilities enable businesses to make data-informed decisions.
 In addition, power BI leverages artificial intelligence (AI) and machine learning (ML) to answer business questions quickly.

 As business teams collaborate using Microsoft Teams, integrating Power BI into the Teams platform enables individual teams collaborating on data-driven projects to share and collaborate on interactive Power BI content in Microsoft Teams channels and chats.
 This integration enables the following:

-- Allows colleagues to find and discuss Team’s data
+- Allows colleagues to find and discuss the Team’s data

 - Embed interactive reports directly into Teams channels and chats